e-johnstonn/SalesCopilot/data/BLOG.md

 # Supercharging An AI Sales Assistant with Deep Lake
-Discover how Deep Lake can be used to supercharge an AI sales assistant, SalesGPT.
-In this post, we'll dive into the integration of a custom knowledge base with SalesGPT, making it a more robust tool for handling customer objections.
+Discover how Deep Lake can be used to supercharge an AI sales assistant, SalesCopilot.
+In this post, we'll dive into the integration of a custom knowledge base with SalesCopilot, making it a more robust tool for handling customer objections.
-## What is SalesGPT?
+## What is SalesCopilot?

-[SalesGPT](https://github.com/e-johnstonn/salesGPT)  is a sales call assistant that transcribes audio in real-time and connects the user to a chatbot with full knowledge of the transcript, powered by GPT-3.5 or GPT-4.
+[SalesCopilot](https://github.com/e-johnstonn/SalesCopilot)  is a sales call assistant that transcribes audio in real-time and connects the user to a chatbot with full knowledge of the transcript, powered by GPT-3.5 or GPT-4.
 This live chat allows for highly relevant assistance to be provided within seconds upon the user's request.

-Additionally, SalesGPT is able to detect potential objections from the customer (e.g. "It's too expensive" or "The product doesn't work for us") and provide well-informed recommendations to the salesperson on how best to handle them.
+Additionally, SalesCopilot is able to detect potential objections from the customer (e.g. "It's too expensive" or "The product doesn't work for us") and provide well-informed recommendations to the salesperson on how best to handle them.
 Relying solely on the LLM to come up with these recommendations has some flaws - ChatGPT isn't fine tuned to be a great salesperson, and it may give recommendations that don't align with your personal approach.
 Integrating it with Deep Lake and a custom knowledge base is the perfect solution - let's dive into how it works!

 ![enter image description here](https://i.imgur.com/XTYSIWN.png)

-## Integrating SalesGPT with Deep Lake
+## Integrating SalesCopilot with Deep Lake

 By using Deep Lake as a vector store for our knowledge base, we can quickly and easily retrieve only the most relevant info to provide to the LLM.
 The knowledge base we're using here is [this list of common customer objections](https://blog.hubspot.com/sales/handling-common-sales-objections).
 Before we get into the code, here's a rough overview of how it works: